SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 A few important details about what this data actually represents.

-* The claims represent $16,091,005.70
+* The claims represent $16,091,005.70 that the DWP paid out.
-* There are 624 claims in the database
+* There are 624 claims paid out during this time period
-* Just two of the types of claims (Personal injury and wrongful death) make up more than half 8.25 million of the total paid out.
+* Just two of the types of claims (Personal injury and wrongful death) make up more than half ($8.25 million) of the total paid out.
 * The wrongful death payouts all stem from a single incident in July 2013.
 	* There were five different payouts.
 It's unclear if 5 people died in the accident or if 5 family members got claims on the same death.
 	* The payouts range from $1 million to $250,000